nullifedmirror/notTube/README.md

 - No advertising.
 - No tracking.
 - Trending and Search support.
+- Channel communities support.
 - Subscriptions.
 - Supports both old and new browsers.
-- Sponsor blocking (data kindly provided by the SponsorBlock project)
+- Sponsor blocking (capability provided by the SponsorBlock project)

 ## Supported Services